 But do you know what all of these options are, how best to use them and what advantages each one offers?
 Well, fear not!
-If you have been wondering about if vaping is for you, or if you’re a veteran in the vaping world and just looking for some detailed information backed by science, you have come to the right place!
+If you are looking for some detailed information backed by science, you have come to the right place!

 Let’s get started!

-Cannabidiol, is a compound found in Hemp, a sub-species of Cannabis.
+Cannabidiol, is a compound found in Hemp, a sub-species of Cannabis and most commonly found in the form of CBD oil.

 To learn more check out our post about the benefits of CBD.